The Sacred Mushroom

-The Sacred Mushroom was a blues rock and psychedelic rock band from Cincinnati, Ohio, active from 1966-1969.
+The Sacred Mushroom not to be confused with the band Sacred Mushroom from Boston, was a blues rock and psychedelic rock band from Cincinnati, Ohio, active from 1966-1969.

+Background

 The band was led by guitarist and songwriter Larry Goshorn and his younger brother, vocalist Tim Goshorn.
 All members lived in a house in Cincinnati called "Mushroom House" that "sheltered a small tribe" to escape from "the rich-blundering-narrow-minded-owner-of-the-non-essential-producing-factory."